 Those are just five of the natural disasters we had to deal with last year.

-This year we've already had Hurricane Dorian that rocked the Bahamas and caused damage on the coast of the southeastern United States.
+This year we've already had Hurricane Dorian which rocked the Bahamas and caused damage on the coast of the southeastern United States.

 If there's nothing we can do as individuals to stop these disasters from occurring, the second best thing we can do is prepare.

-We need to build strong, stable structures that can withstand the stress from a natural disaster.
+We need to build strong, stable structures that can withstand the stress of a natural disaster.